richard03/wico/README.md

 ## Security

 - All database queries use prepared statements to prevent SQL injection
-- All endpoints (except registration) require authentication
+- All endpoints require a valid key parameter for authentication
-- Session tokens are randomly generated using cryptographically secure functions
-- Session tokens expire after 30 days
 - CORS headers are properly set for cross-origin requests